Much better basic entertainment

 Did you ever wonder how the CD player works?
 Let me explain it to you.

-The components of the compact disk player consist of:
+The components of the compact disk player and DVD player consist of:

 - Low Power Laser